roman-milk/roman-milk.github.io/a-bolt-of-love.md

  They grind and grind.
 She cums and cums.
 Her screams echo though the house.
 His balls boil again and he feels it coming.
 She feels it too, and pushes down on him.

  "Yes, I feel it coming.
 Give it to me.
 Give me that hot cum.
 Please."
-Report_Story #2